by Erin Nolan

 This palette uses harmonizing colors, either in the warm or cool spectrum.
 For instance, red-orange-yellow combinations or green-blue-violet are more appealing than violet-green-orange.
 Again there are exceptions.
 Try not to use too many analogous colors because it will ruin the flow of the area.

-On the color wheel there are exact opposites.
+On the color wheel, these are exact opposites.
 Red’s opposite is green.
-Violet’s nemesis is yellow and the anti-blue is orange.
+Violet’s nemesis is yellow, and the anti-blue is orange.
 Here is where it gets difficult, so I’ll break it down.
 1. Choose a color (I’ll choose blue).
 2. Find its complimentary (orange).
 3. Now choose colors on either side of orange on the color wheel (yellow-orange and red-orange).
 This allows for nuances of color, yet still maintains strong focal areas.

 Tetradic (Double Complementary)